 What is an SQP?…suitably qualified!

-Medicines in these categories include dog and cat flea treatments and wormers, horse wormers and a wide range of products for farm animals.
-They are easily identified as they have POM-VPS or NFA-VPS written on the packs.
+SQPs can prescribe certain categories of veterinary medicines.
+Those products include dog and cat flea/tick treatments and wormers, rabbit treatments, horse wormers and a wide range of products for farm animals.
+These medicines are easily identified as they have POM-VPS or NFA-VPS written on the packs.

 Vetpol SQP badge held in a hand